Man who rested feet on Pelosi office desk on Jan. 6 sentenced to over four years in prison - KTVZ

 By Casey Gannon, CNN

-(CNN) — The man who was infamously photographed with his feet on a desk in Rep. Nancy Pelosi’s office during the January 6, 2021, attack on the US Capitol was sentenced Wednesday to four and a half years in prison.
+(CNN) — The man who was infamously photographed with his feet on a desk in then-House Speaker Nancy Pelosi’s office during the January 6, 2021, attack on the US Capitol was sentenced Wednesday to four and a half years in prison.

 Richard Barnett, also known as “Bigo,” was convicted by a jury in January of eight charges, including civil disorder.
 He faced up to 20 years in prison for the top charge of obstructing an official proceeding.